akrit13/Akrit_Calculator_project/README.md

 # Akrit_Calculator_project
-Web development Project of making Calculator
+This is a Web development Project in which we I have to make Calculator.